-The contingencies addressed in this Plan (discussed in detail in Annex 9) reflect our assessment of the current situation and outlook in Haiti, and are in keeping with the estimates made in the NSSM-70 study (page 22) regarding the situation immediately after Duvalier dies and the longer term post-Duvalier situation.
-The likelihood of his death from natural causes appears greater than violent death, but the ensuing situation is likely to be similar in either event.
-Four contingencies (in descending order of likelihood) are analyzed, with Contingencies A and B considered substantially more likely in the short run than either C or D:
+The contingencies addressed in this Plan (discussed in detail in Annex 9) reflect our assessment of the current situation and outlook in Haiti, and are in keeping with the estimates made in the NSSM-70 study, as well as the assessments prepared by our Embassy in Port-au-Prince of the new Jean-Claude regime.
+Four contingencies (in descending order of likelihood) are analyzed, with contingencies A and B considered substantially more likely in the short run than either C or D:

-A. Duvalier dies; an internal struggle for power ensues among his family and followers.

-B. Duvalier dies; a struggle for power ensues and attempts are made to infiltrate extremists from Cuba to join struggle.
+- A. Collegium rule breaks down; an internal struggle for power ensues among the entourage. - B. Collegium rule breaks down; a struggle for power ensues and attempts are made to infiltrate extremists from Cuba to join struggle.

-C. Duvalier dies; in power struggle, known left-wing elements with possible ties to and support from Cuba appear to be winning.
+C. Collegium rule breaks down; in power struggle, known left-wing elements with possible ties to and support from Cuba appear to be winning.

-D. Duvalier dies; an internal struggle for power ensues but fails to produce a winner; the situation degenerates into general disorder, political chaos, widespread bloodshed and destruction of property.
+D. Collegium rule breaks down; an internal power struggle ensues but fails to produce a winner; the situation degenerates into general disorder, political chaos, widespread bloodshed and destruction of property.